 India country brief

-On 4 June 2020, Prime Minister Scott Morrison and Hon’ble Prime Minister of India, Narendra Modi, participated in the Australia-India Leaders’ Virtual Summit.
+On 4 June 2020, Prime Minister Scott Morrison and the Honourable Prime Minister of India, Narendra Modi, participated in the Australia-India Leaders' Virtual Summit.
 At this meeting, the two Prime Ministers elevated the bilateral Strategic Partnership concluded in 2009 to a Comprehensive Strategic Partnership (CSP).
 The CSP is based on mutual understanding, trust, common interests and the shared values of democracy and rule of law.
-Through the CSP, both countries have committed to work together across a range of areas.
+Through the CSP, both countries committed to work together across a range of areas.

 The CSP also marks a step forward in the two countries' ambitious agenda to expand our trade and economic relationship, as outlined in the India Economic Strategy (IES), which was released in July 2018 and endorsed by the Australian Government in November 2018.

 The Republic of India is a federal democracy comprising 28 states and eight union territories.
 The Head of State is the President and the Head of Government is the Prime Minister.

 The Indian Parliament is bicameral, comprising the 545-member Lok Sabha ('people's' or lower house) and the 245-member Rajya Sabha ('states' or upper house).
 Lok Sabha members are elected by universal adult suffrage every five years using the 'first past the post' voting system.
 The Rajya Sabha is not subject to dissolution; one third of its members retire every second year.
 One third of Rajya Sabha members are elected every two years by the legislative assemblies of the Indian states.

 The 2019 Indian national election for the Lok Sabha saw the Bharatiya Janata Party (BJP) win a second consecutive term with 303 out of 543 seats.